 Native swans are difficult to acquire, so non-native mute swans are commonly used instead.
 Mute swans are much more tolerant of other waterfowl and may only defend their immediate nesting area.
 Further, their presence can attract geese to a pond or lake, and it is not uncommon to find mute swans and Canada geese peacefully sharing a site.
 Also, swans are sometimes more aggressive towards people than geese.
 The reality is that mute swans usually only add to the problem.

 Capture and relocation of adult Canada geese is not viable because geese imprint on the area where they learn to fly and, if relocated, simply return.
-However, relocation is somewhat effective for juveniles that learn to fly at the release, rather than the capture, area.
+However, relocation is somewhat effective for young, flightless juveniles that learn to fly at the release area, rather than the capture area.
 Regardless, Canada geese already occupy virtually all suitable habitat, so opportunities to relocate juveniles are limited.

-For additional information on this and other species, see the Internet Center for Wildlife Damage Management website under External Resources below.
+For additional information on this and other species, visit the Internet Center for Wildlife Damage Management at http://www.icwdm.org.